UWPRG/gcp-gromacs/README.md

 # gcp-gromacs
-Scripts for setting up a high-throughput gromacs compute engine on Google Cloud Platform
+Scripts for setting up a high-throughput gromacs compute engine on Google Cloud Platform.